October 18, 2019

 As I wrote in Brexit Update 44, there had been speculation that, having lost his majority anyway and so no longer being dependent on the DUP, Johnson might go for a Northern Ireland only backstop.
 But he ruled this out.
 He hoped to win over the DUP to vote for any deal he negotiated; and more important, the DUP has been seen as a key to the votes of the right wing Tory Brexiteers, who are opposed to giving up any part of the UK to EU control.
 It has been generally assumed that they will only vote for a deal if the DUP supports it.

 What has finally been agreed is in effect a Northern Ireland only backstop – but it is being described as a “Schrodinger’s Backstop” (see Brexit Update 46) because of its close resemblance to the quantum physics concept of “Schrodinger’s Cat” which is alive and dead at the same time.
 Northern Ireland is both inside the EU Customs Union and outside it at the same time.
 Legally, Northern Ireland is outside the EU Customs Union and within the UK’s Customs Union, but practically and operationally Northern Ireland is inside the EU’s customs orbit.
 This means that there are no customs checks on the border between Ireland and Northern Ireland.
-The Irish Sea becomes the EU/UK border, with customs and regulatory checks taking place at “points of entry” on the Irish Sea – ie ports such as Liverpool and Holyhead.
-Goods passing from Great Britain (ie England, Scotland and Wales) to Northern Ireland will not require tariffs if their final destination is Northern Ireland, since they will be within the UK’s Customs Union.
+The Irish Sea becomes the EU/UK border, with customs and regulatory checks taking place at “points of entry” on the Irish Sea – ie major ports, such as Belfast, Larne, Liverpool and Holyhead, in Northern Ireland and Great Britain (ie England, Scotland and Wales).
+Goods passing from Great Britain to Northern Ireland will not require tariffs if their final destination is Northern Ireland, since they will be within the UK’s Customs Union.
 But if their final destination is Ireland and further beyond it into the EU, goods will require the payment of tariffs, which the UK will collect on behalf of the EU.